 We took turns picking up a coin piece and helping each other count and add up the money shown.

 We picked up 2 nickels and 1 penny and, starting with the largest valued coin first, we counted “5, 10, 11.”
 The kids eagerly looked for both ways 11 cents was shown.
 It was a great challenge because the puzzles teach both the cents and dollar symbols.

 Finally, after a little hunting, we found them!
 11¢ and $0.11.

 We kept playing until we had counted and completed all of the coin puzzles.

 Grab Your Set

-Are you ready to have some fun with coins too?!
+Are you ready to have some fun with coins, too?!
 Click the blue button below to grab your set of the coin counting puzzles and then hop over and check out our 5 day challenge to set up STEM centers your students will love and to build a system for teaching STEM in your classroom!